All Episodes

 Okay.

-So he was basically going to pull a uh a Christmas market in Germany, a uh New Year's celebration in on Bourbon Street, uh just mowed on people with his with his truck.
+So he was basically going to pull a Christmas market in Germany, a New Year's celebration on Bourbon Street, just mow down people with his truck.

-Well, so he is uh cooling his heels in the Behar County jail.
+Well, so he is cooling his heels in the Behar County Jail.

-Uh they actually went out and confronted a group wearing MAGA hats carrying signs with what uh has been called inflammatory messages, who were removed from the HBCU, the historically black college uh university there, Tennessee State University in Nashville.
+They actually went out and confronted a group wearing MAGA hats carrying signs with what has been called inflammatory messages who were removed from the HBCU, the historically black college university there, Tennessee State University in Nashville.

-This uh this these two white guys, they appeared on campus on September 23rd, according to a Facebook post from the Nashville chapter, the NAACP.
+These two white guys appeared on campus on September 23rd, according to a Facebook post from the Nashville chapter, the NAACP.

 Wait, just two guys.